12 Plants That Repel Lizards

 Laurel leaves compounds like eucalyptol and thujene, making them an excellent choice for repelling lizards.

-You can plant it in pots or garden beds, and it will thrive in well-draining soil and partial shade.
+You can plant it in pots or garden beds.
+It thrives in well-draining soil and partial shade.

 Aside from its lizard-repelling properties, laurel is also a low-maintenance plant that is easy to care for.

-You can harvest the leaves for cooking and herbal remedies; its fragrant leaves are also used to make wreaths and other decorations.
+The leaves can be harvested for cooking and herbal remedies; their fragrant leaves are also used to make wreaths and other decorations.

 If you’re looking for a beautiful and practical plant for your garden, consider adding some laurel.